 Frequency Response

-It is measured in Hertz and helps to evaluate the performance of a subwoofer in producing low-end frequencies.
+It is measured in Hertz and evaluates the performance of a subwoofer in producing low-end frequencies.
 A good subwoofer should have a frequency response range that can handle low frequencies efficiently.
 For example, an ideal subwoofer rating could be 20 Hz to 120 Hz.

 Crossover Point